andymeneely/cvss_bounties/R/README.md

 The utility functions used by the scripts are contained in the file `library.R` .
 In order to execute the scripts, use the `setwd` method of R to set the current working directory appropriately.

+The `get.db.connection` utility function requires the connection string to be properly configured before executing the scripts.